-- Clumping occurring after a minute may be due to drying of the fluid and should be disregarded.
+- Clumping occurring after a minute may be due to the drying of the fluid and should be disregarded.

 - It is essential to have on the same slide a control consisting of the antigen suspension in saline, without the antiserum, to ensure that the antigen is not autoagglutinable.

 - Slide agglutination is a routine procedure for the identification of many bacterial isolates from clinical specimens.
-It is also the method used for blood grouping and cross matching.
+It is also the method used for blood grouping and cross-matching.

 This is the standard quantitative method for the measurement of antibodies.

-Tube agglutination is routinely employed for the serological diagnosis of typhoid, brucellosis and typhus fever ( weil- felix reaction).
+Tube agglutination is routinely employed for the serological diagnosis of typhoid, brucellosis, and typhus fever (weil- felix reaction).

 The procedure involves adding a suspension of dead typhoid bacterial cells to a series of tubes containing the patient’s serum, which has been diluted out to various concentrations.
 After the tubes have been incubated for 30 minutes at 37° C, they are centrifuged and examined to note the amount of agglutination that has occurred.
 The reciprocal of the highest dilution at which agglutination is seen is designated as the antibody titer of the patient’s serum.
 For example, if the highest dilution at which agglutination occurs is 1:320, the titer is 320 antibody units per milliliter of serum.
-Naturally, the higher the titer, the greater is the antibody response of the individual to the disease.
+Naturally, the higher the titer, the greater the antibody response of the individual to the disease.
 Two types of antigens are used, the H or the flagellar antigen and the O or the somatic antigen of the typhoid bacillus.
 Find details information about WIDAL TEST here

 The weil- felix reaction